enirah05/MLinternship/README.md

 # Movie Recommendation System

 ## Overview
 This project is a movie recommendation system that utilizes collaborative filtering techniques to suggest movies based on user ratings.
-It features a graphical user interface (GUI) built with Tkinter and visualizations using Matplotlib.
+It features a User-Based Collaborative Filtering and visualizations using Matplotlib.

 ## Features
-- User-friendly GUI for inputting user IDs.
 - Movie recommendations based on user similarities.
 - Visual representation of average movie ratings as both a bar chart and star ratings.